AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/overview.md

 [0.
 Getting started](./modules/module0/getting-started.md)

 - **Audience:** All participants of the Comprehensive Technical Tutorial for Adobe Experience Platform
 - **Prerequisites:** Access to Demo System Next, Adobe Experience Platform and Adobe Experience Platform Data Collection.
-Access to the default Configuration ID of your Adobe Experience Platform environment.
 - **Description:** In this foundational module, you will setup everything so that you can access and use the demo environment.
 - **Time Investment:** 30 minutes